chriskrycho/v4.chriskrycho.com/content/tech/typescript-keyof-follow-up.md

 ![string completion with TypeScript 2.1](http://cdn.chriskrycho.com/images/more-ts.gif "screen capture of string completion in VS Code")

-Granted that you have to know this is a string (though the JetBrains IDEs will actually go a step further and suggest the right thing *without* needing the string key).
+Granted that you have to know this is a string (though the JetBrains <abbr title="integrated development environment">IDE</abbr>s will actually go a step further and suggest the right thing *without* needing the string key).
 But that's roughly equivalent to knowing you need to import the object literal constant to get the completion that way.
 Six one, half dozen the other, I think.

 This makes it something of a wash with the original approach, as long as you're dealing in a pure-TypeScript environment.
 The big advantage that the original approach still has, of course, is that it also plays nicely with a mixed TypeScript and JavaScript environment.
 If you're just progressively adding TypeScript to an existing JavaScript codebase, that's possibly reason enough to stick with it.